FavoriteLoadingAdd to My Ireland | My Ireland

 The walls are often quite low and not very stable – they constantly need to be repaired by replacing fallen stones, a task which farmers still undertake regularly.

-However paradoxically it is their very instability that makes them good barriers, as livestock who are reared in the area are wary of trying to cross them having learned from experience that they collapse rather easily.
+However paradoxically it is their very instability that makes them good barriers, as livestock who are reared in the area are wary of trying to cross them having learned from experience that they collapse rather easily, dropping heavy stones (painfully) on them.

 Some of the fields surrounded by these walls have no gates – the wall is simply disassembled to allow entry or exit and then rebuilt.

 This type of wall was and is generally built by farmers who work the land where the stones are found and are not particularly skilled at stone work, though of course the skills needed are passed on from generation to generation.
-However pretty much anyone with the strength can make this type of wall.
+However pretty much anyone with the strength to life multiple stones can make this type of wall.

-The other sort of stone wall, where sometimes mortar is used and there is a vertical coping at the top, was almost invariably built by skilled stone masons.
+In other regions mortar is used and there may be a vertical coping at the top, again the work of a skilled builder.

-These are found more often in the East and North, though there are some pretty much everywhere nowadays.
-These are also often built of local stone, not usually from clearing fields but more often from stone quarried locally.
+Wall with mortorThis type of wall is found more often in the East and North, though there are some pretty much everywhere nowadays around gardens.
+These are also often built of local stone, not from clearing fields but from stone quarried locally.

 This is a style of wall also common in the north of England and in parts of France which gives a hint to its origin – they were mostly built by English or Norman settlers or on the instruction of English landlords, though later the practice was adopted generally in the areas where they made sense.
 This sort of construction originally came to Ireland with the Normans and is unsurprisingly more common in the areas where they tended to settle.